mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],cue_gotoandstop
                    [SamplerN],cue_gotoandstop

-   If the Cue point is set, seeks the player to it and stops.
+   If the :term:`cue point` is set, seeks the player to it and stops.

    :range: binary
    :feedback: Player may change position.